+Minimum eligibility requirements including undergraduate GPA and English language proficiency can be found on the UWM Graduate School website.
 Please note that these are minimum requirements.
 Our graduate programs have become very popular, so acceptance is on a competitive process based on the pool of applicants to the Geosciences Department.
 Meeting the minimum eligibility requirements does not guarantee your acceptance into our program.

 The admissions committee will carefully examine your academic history and determine whether you have the necessary background to excel in your chosen field of study.
-These decisions will be different based on your preferred field of study: for example a student entering the graduate program wanting to study geophysics will need undergraduate coursework in physics whereas a student wanting to study paleoecology will likely need some undergraduate coursework in the biosciences.
+These decisions will be different based on your preferred field of study.
+For example, a student wanting to study geophysics will need undergraduate coursework in physics whereas a student wanting to study paleoecology will likely need some undergraduate coursework in the biosciences.
 If you are unsure whether your background is likely to meet the eligibility requirements, it is best to contact the professors in your chosen field of study.
 If the committee decides that you have most of the necessary coursework, but are missing a few key classes, they can recommend admission with a deficiency, and you would be allowed to take those background courses simultaneously with your graduate courses.

 Timing and Application Deadline